 For an infant, I would have a 2-week transition that looks similar to this:

-- Day 1 9:30-10:00 am (parent stays with a toddler on the first day)
+Day 1 9:30-10:00 am (parent stays with a toddler on the first day)

 Day 2 9:30-10:30am

 Day 3 9:30-11:00am

 Day 4 9:30-11:30am

 Day 5 9:30-12:30pm

 Day 6 9:30-1:30pm

 Day 7 9:30-2:30pm

 Day 8 9:30-3:30pm

 Day 9 9:30-4:30pm

-- Day 10 Full Day
+Day 10 Full Day

-This Isn’t Easy, But Has Its Rewards!
+This Isn’t Easy, But Baby Drop Off Has Its Rewards!

 While the process isn’t always easy, it’s worth it for a high-quality care facility.
 You may find yourself feeling guilty for inflicting stress on your child, but daycare is associated with positive outcomes for child development.
 You may likely find your child more socially inclined, exhibit better behavioral and emotional regulation, and display cognitive and language skills.
-Any child will experience stress at some point, so try to relax and understand that you’re doing the best for your kid.
+Of course, any child will experience stress at some point, so try to relax and understand that you’re doing the best for your kid.

 Remember that your child will still love you at the end of the day, no matter what!